NU-ACCESS/XRFast.jl/README.md

 ***

-The aim of this repository is to give full access to a Julia package called XRFast designed for dictionary learning of XRF signals, a Jupyter notebook showing how to use this package, a test dataset, and instructions allowing for the idnetification of spectral endmembers and their spatial distribution across a 2D work of art.
+The aim of this repository is to give full access to a Julia package called XRFast designed for dictionary learning and sparse representation of XRF signals using KSVD.
+Also included is a Jupyter notebook showing how to use this package, a test dataset, and instructions allowing for the identification of spectral endmembers and their spatial distribution across a 2D work of art.

 The intention is that the presented research can be fully replicated and implemented by other scientists in their host institutions.